MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration.md

 ![Connecting to an existing Power Platform environment.](media/PPI-ConnectToExisting.png)

-To retrieve the Power Platform environment ID, you may do so by visiting that environment details page in the Power Platform admin center.
+To retrieve the Power Platform environment ID, you can visit the environment details page for the environment in Power Platform admin center.

 ![Retrieving the environment ID from the browser's address bar.](media/ppi-ppac-environmentId.png)